BrendanNolan/community/brendan_utils/notes_brendan.md

 # Making Words Available as Commands and as Normal Words

+You can use the symbol_keywords list for symbols and ignore the punctuation_words list;
+most punctuation characters should also end phrases, so you can put them in the phrase_enders file.

-If you go to the core/keys/keys.py file, you will find two lists, one is called `punctuation_words` and one is called `symbol_keywords`.
-The former will always print the symbol and the latter will print the symbol when used as a command and the word when used as part of a sentence.
+// If you go to the core/keys/keys.py file, you will find two lists, one is called `punctuation_words`
+// and one is called `symbol_keywords`.
+The former will always print the symbol and the latter will
+// print the symbol when used as a command and the word when used as part of a sentence.

 # Ordinal Numbers